Volatility Modeling with Rough Paths: A Signature-Based Alternative to Classical Expansions: Signature-Based Volatility Models

-\emph{flattens} the elements of $T^N(V)$ allowing us to identify tensors with vectors in $\R^{d_N}$.
-This makes the use of signature data in linear models or numerical algorithms quite convenient.
+\emph{flattens} the elements of $T^N(V)$, making it possible to identify tensors with vectors in $\R^{d_N}$.
+This makes the use of signature data in numerical algorithms quite convenient.
 We now apply this to the truncated signature $\Tilde{S}_t(\ell)$.

-Assume that the primary process $\bX \in \Lambda^p_T(V)$ is obtained as the time-augmented rough path lift of a stochastic process $(t, X_t)$, where $X_t$ solves an SDE driven by a Brownian motion $W_t$.
+Assume that the primary process $\bX \in \Lambda^p_T(V)$ is obtained as the rough path lift of a stochastic process $(t, X_t)$, where $X_t$ solves an SDE driven by a Brownian motion $W_t$.
 In particular, $\bX$ is measurable with respect to $W$ and adapted to its natural filtration.